Be aware of Recharge and Get Paid (RAGP) online business in Nigeria. This article gives a comprehensive information about this online business.

 This leads to the third sore point.
 The Recharge and Get Paid customer service is very poor.

-On the same day of registering, we encountered the problem of recharging two wrong phone numbers.
+On the same day I registered, I encountered the problem of recharging two wrong phone numbers.

 It took a while to reach the customer service lines.
 On the two separate lines called, the customer service agents seem to have their mobile phones while on-the-go.